-The Lasting Influence Of Bruce Lee's 'Enter The Dragon' Which Turns 45
+Enter The Legend: 'Dragon' Turns 45

 But any fame he had quickly disappeared when he left Hong Kong for the U.S., where he moved when his family felt he was getting in too much trouble at home.
 Lee, who had been a martial arts student since his early teens, decided to make a living as an instructor.

-He didn't plan on acting, but was discovered by a TV producer.
+He didn't plan on acting but was discovered by a TV producer.
 William Dozier, who produced the popular Batman TV series, cast Bruce Lee as sidekick Kato in The Green Hornet.

 The Green Hornet debuted on ABC on Sept.
 9, 1966.
 Oddly enough, the original Star Trek series, featuring George Takei as Sulu, premiered the same week.
-Both shows were significant for casting Asian-American males for prominent roles on TV.
+Both shows were significant for casting Asian-American males in prominent roles on TV.

 That was far from the norm.